ga4gh-beacon/beacon-v2/docs/other-implementations.md

 ## Tips for New Implementers

-Find below are some tips to get you started:
+Find below some tips to get you started:

 1. Start with a [boolean](beacon-flavours.md) beacon.
 2. List your available [endpoints](framework.md).